krkv/downtime/README.md

 A simple Java program that tracks the website downtime.

-Program works in console mode.
+Program works in command line mode.

 On startup user has to provide: